The Ultimate Guide to Filing for Divorce in Hudson County New Jersey

 4. What relief are you seeking from the court?

 When you file for divorce, aside from ending the marriage, you can seek other relief such as Child Custody, Child Support, Alimony, Equitable Distribution (Division of Assets) and other family law related relief.
 If you've been served with certain demands like alimony you need to know how to defend alimony claims.

 Above are the basics for a divorce in New Jersey.
 While the terms are basic, many of these issues can become very complex and these issues require extensive litigation at times.
 So whether you both agree that you want a divorce or not, the hardest part for the courts in deciding these issues.
 Many people call my office and say "This is an easy case, we agree that we want a divorce."
 The only time a case can be considered "easy" is if all issues between you and your spouse are agreed on.
 If all issues are not agreed on, your attorney, the attorneys through negotiation, and/or the Judge can decide how those issues will be dealt with.

 Can or Should I consider Mediation for my Divorce?

 Getting a divorce is similar to filing for bankruptcy, it gives you a fresh start.
+Do you need a divorce lawyer in NJ?
+You don't but you should as some of the legal issues can be more complex than they appear.
 In order to have a fresh start, you need someone to guide and protect you so that you do indeed obtain a judgment of divorce and that you do have a fresh start.
-As an experienced divorce attorney in New Jersey, my team and I can help you in our Jersey City Headquarters today.
+As an experienced divorce attorney in New Jersey, my team and I can help you in our Jersey City Headquarters today, proudly serving Jersey City NJ. .
 Call us on 973-337-9643 for an appointment.